zenzike/effective/README.md

 Timestamps
 ----------

-Timestamps are often used in conjuction with logging so that the time a message is logged can be recorded.
-The traditional way of doing this might be to make a bespoke `logger` that ensures that there is a timestamp integrated into each occurence of the log:
+Timestamps are often used in conjunction with logging so that the time a message is logged can be recorded.
+The traditional way of doing this might be to make a bespoke `logger` that ensures that there is a timestamp integrated into each occurrence of the log:
 ```haskell
 logger :: String -> Prog' [Tell [(Integer, String)], GetCPUTime] ()
 logger str = do time <- getCPUTime